Navigation » List of Schools » Prince George Community College » Psychology » Psychology 2080 – Abnormal Psychology » Spring 2021 » Quiz 4

 Question #4

-C Certain personality characteristics are related to the development of stress disorders, but not to recovery from these disorders.
+C Certain personality characteristics are related to recovery from stress disorders, but not to their development.

 Question #5